Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Iowa State Stats and Trends

-- In Iowa State's 12 games this season, it has five wins against the spread.
+- Iowa State has five wins against the spread in 12 games this season.

-- The Cyclones have yet to cover the spread this year when underdogs by 1.5 points or more.
+- The Cyclones have been underdogs by 1.5 points or more one time this year and have not covered the spread once.

-- Iowa State's games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Iowa State's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

 - The Cyclones average 128.1 more yards per game (437.4) than the Tigers give up (309.3).

-- When Iowa State totals more than 309.3 yards, the team is 5-6 against the spread and 7-5 overall.
+- When Iowa State amasses over 309.3 yards, the team is 5-6 against the spread and 7-5 overall.

 - The Cyclones have 13 giveaways this season, while the Tigers have 18 takeaways .